leomotors/salim-bot/README.md

 ## ⚠️ Please Read

-**Warning**: This repo is made for closed group entertainment purpose only.
-This Repository's owner will not be responsible for any wrong uses.
+**Warning**: This repo is made for closed group entertainment purpose (say `ปั่น`) only.
+This Repository's owner *will not be responsible* for any wrong uses.
+Proceed at your own risk!

-**คำเตือน**: Repo นี้ถูกสร้างขึ้นเพื่อความบันเทิงภายในกลุ่มเล็กๆ และจุดประสงค์ของบอทนี้คือ `เอาไว้ปั่น` เท่านั้น เจ้าของ Repo นี้จะไม่รับผิดชอบใดๆ อันเกิดจากการใช้งานผิดวัตถุประสงค์

-## 🤝 Quality Quote
+## 🤝 Quality Quote & 💡 Inspiration

 Thank you for **Quality** Salim Quote from <a href="https://github.com/narze/awesome-salim-quotes">narze/awesome-salim-quotes</a>

-This project is inspired from seeing above repo!
+**Note**: This Bot on default will pull quotes from that repository everytime it starts.

+That Repository also inspire me to create this annoying 'ปั่น' Bot.

 ## 👨‍💻 To Implement